 The use of a compressor as an audio effect and dynamic effect, in general, is one of the toughest and most comprehensive tasks in music production.
-It is important not to take effect mentioned above for granted since it’s a sophisticated tool that requires dedication, many hours of work and experimenting to master it.
-In today’s market, there are many compressor units which have seemingly same control parameters.
-Do not be fooled by that, as each compressor (both hardware or software version) unit processes sound in its unique way.
-Depending on the algorithm, circuit, dynamic range or some other aspects, each compressor unit possesses its own character.
+It is important not to take effect mentioned above for granted since it’s a sophisticated tool that requires dedication, many hours of work, and experimenting to master it.
+In today’s market, many compressor units have seemingly the same control parameters.
+Do not be fooled by that, as each compressor unit (both hardware or software version) processes sound in its unique way.
+Depending on the algorithm, circuit, dynamic range, or some other aspects, each compressor unit possesses its own character.

 The following seven tips will be of great help in dealing with the compressor.

 There are many compressors units available, but instead of using ten different ones and come to the point of just confusing yourself, try picking only one.
 Take as much time as you need to understand it fully.
-After you are comfortable with this compressor you can move to another, then start to compare those two and see what’s the difference.
-Furthermore, you can combine it and check how they work together on the vocal recording for instance.
+After you are comfortable with this compressor, you can move to another, then start to compare those two and see what’s the difference.
+Furthermore, you can combine it and check how they work together on a vocal recording, for instance.

-In order to achieve loudness in the overall track try to apply the compression in a number of stages.
+In order to achieve loudness in the overall track, try to apply the compression in several stages.
 A bit here and a bit there, instead of using a lot at once.
 Two or more compressor units, with different settings, at once on the drum group, for example, can prove to be of great help.

 In case you feel indecisive about the use of compression, try to remember that less is usually more.